-These sausages are wonderful simply skewered and grilled over almond wood, then served as is, or served with sauteed honeyed onions.
+This liver sausage is wonderful simply skewered and grilled over almond wood, then served as is, or served with sauteed honeyed onions.
 They would also go well as a bruschetta topping, or crumbled with mustard greens and pasta.

 - 1 pound pork liver, partially frozen

 - 36 grams kosher salt, about 3 level tablespoons